 Can You Bring Snacks on a Cruise?
+(And Do You Need To?)

 One question many first-time cruisers ask while preparing for their trip is whether they should pack snacks.

-Cruise vacations work a little differently than other types of travel, and many families are surprised by how much food is already available on board.
+Cruise vacations work a little differently than other types of travel, and many families are surprised by how much food is already available onboard.

 Cruise Ships Already Offer a Lot of Food